 Furthermore, if we consider distributions that satisfy the following condition for all values of the solution is unique.
-This condition guarantees that the right hand side of equation (1) is everywhere decreasing in ρ and hence crosses the 45-degree line only once.
-A sufficient (not necessary) condition for it to be satisfied is that the elasticity of the search cost distribution G, $\varepsilon(c) \equiv cg(c)/G(c)$, is increasing in c.
-Another sufficient (not necessary) condition is that the solution is lower than 0.365, regardless of the shape of G. Nevertheless, these are not necessary conditions for uniqueness.
+This condition guarantees that the right hand side of equation (1) is everywhere decreasing in $\rho$ and hence crosses the 45-degree line only once.
+A sufficient (not necessary) condition for it to be satisfied is that the elasticity of the search cost distribution G, $\varepsilon(c) \equiv cg(c)/G(c)$ , is increasing in c.
+Nevertheless, these are not necessary conditions for uniqueness.
 If the elasticity is not everywhere increasing, a sufficient condition for uniqueness is that G is not too concave.
 The family of distribution functions for which the solution is unique is very broad, including the uniform, normal, and exponential distributions, plus all log-convex distributions, among others.
 In the rest of the paper, we assume that the search cost distribution is always such that the equilibrium is unique.

-18In particular, c_1 first increases and then decreases in ρ .
-Furthermore, $\lim{\rho \to 0} c_1 = \lim{\rho \to 1} c_1 = 0$.
+&lt;sup>18In particular, $c_1$ first increases and then decreases in $\rho$ .
+Furthermore, $\lim{\rho \to 0} c_1 = \lim{\rho \to 1} c_1 = 0$ .
 This is in line with Burdett and Judd (1983); see their Figure 1.
 The appendix contains the details.